Adopting a healthy lifestyle: How to stay motivated long term

-I’ll spend more time exercising and less time watching Netflix by going for evening walks twice a week and will complete a total of 25 kilometers a month for the next six months.
+I’ll spend more time exercising and less time watching Netflix by going for evening walks twice a week and will complete a total of 25 kilometres a month for the next six months.

-- Specific: I want to walk 25 kilometers a month instead of watching Netflix.
+- Specific: I want to walk 25 kilometres a month instead of watching Netflix.

-- Measurable: I have set a weekly step goal of 8,800, and 25 kilometers a month for the next six months.
+- Measurable: I have set a weekly step goal of 8,800, and 25 kilometres a month for the next six months.

 - Achievable: I enjoy walking and have everything I need to do this at my disposal.

 - Relevant: By walking, I will start to improve my overall health.

 - Time-bound: I’ll start this week and so this for six months and evaluate as I go

 You can learn more about SMART goals and how to set them in How SMART goal setting can help you achieve your goals.